tiprankstipranks

 International Operations - Risk 1

-The continuing growth of our international operations has and may continue to expose us to additional risks, increase our costs and adversely affect our operating results, financial condition and cash flows.
+Our international operations have and may continue to expose us to additional risks, increase our costs and adversely affect our operating results, financial condition and cash flows.

-We are expanding our presence in international markets, which represented 59.8% and 49.5% of our net revenue for the years ended December 31, 2023 and 2022, and as a result, we have experienced increased revenue and operating costs in these markets.
-This international expansion has increased and may continue to increase our operational risks and impact our results of operations, including: - foreign currency exchange rate volatility has had and may continue to have an unfavorable impact on our cash flows, financial condition and results of operations;- exposure to unfavorable commercial terms in certain countries;- the time and cost to staff and manage foreign operations, including the time and cost to maintain good relationships with employee associations and work councils;- the time and cost to ensure adequate business interruption controls, processes and facilities;- the time and cost to manage and evolve financial reporting systems, maintain effective financial disclosure controls and procedures, and comply with corporate governance requirements in multiple jurisdictions;- the cost to collect accounts receivable and extension of collection periods;- the cost and potential disruption of facilities transitions required in some business acquisitions;- risks as a result of less regulation of patents or other safeguards of intellectual property in certain countries;- the potential impact of adverse tax, customs regulations and transfer-pricing issues;- exposure to increased price competition from additional competitors in some countries;- exposure to global social, political and economic instability, changes in economic conditions and foreign currency exchange rate movements;- potential exposure to liability or damage of reputation resulting from a higher incidence of corruption or unethical business practices in some countries;- potential regulations on data protection, regarding the collection, use, disclosure and security of data;- potential trade protection measures, export compliance issues, domestic preference procurement requirements, qualification to transact business and additional regulatory requirements;- potential exposure to natural disasters, epidemics and pandemics (and government regulations in response thereto) and acts of war or terrorism; and - potential exposure to ongoing military conflicts, including the conflict in Ukraine and in Israel and surrounding regions.
+International sales represented 55.6% and 56.8% of our net revenue for the years ended December 31, 2025 and 2024.
+We have a significant international presence, and our international presence may continue to grow.
+If we continue to expand our presence in international markets, we expect to continue to experience increased revenue and operating costs in these markets.
+Furthermore, international expansion may continue to increase our operational risks and impact our results of operations, including: - foreign currency exchange rate volatility has had and may continue to have an unfavorable impact on our cash flows, financial condition and results of operations;- exposure to unfavorable commercial terms in certain countries;- the time and cost to staff and manage foreign operations, including the time and cost to maintain good relationships with employee associations and work councils;- the time and cost to ensure adequate business interruption controls, processes and facilities;- the time and cost to manage and evolve financial reporting systems, maintain effective financial disclosure controls and procedures, and comply with corporate governance requirements in multiple jurisdictions;- the cost to collect accounts receivable and extension of collection periods;- the cost and potential disruption of facilities transitions required in some business acquisitions;- risks as a result of less regulation of patents or other safeguards of intellectual property in certain countries;- the potential impact of adverse tax, customs regulations and transfer-pricing issues;- exposure to increased price competition from additional competitors in some countries;- exposure to global social, political and economic instability, changes in economic conditions and foreign currency exchange rate movements;- potential exposure to liability or damage of reputation resulting from a higher incidence of corruption or unethical business practices in some countries;- potential regulations on data protection, regarding the collection, use, disclosure and security of data;- potential trade protection measures, export compliance issues, domestic preference procurement requirements, qualification to transact business and additional regulatory requirements;- potential exposure to natural disasters, epidemics and pandemics (and government regulations in response thereto) and acts of war or terrorism; and - potential exposure to ongoing military conflicts, including the conflict in Ukraine and the Middle East, as well as recent developments in Venezuela and Latin America.
 The U.S. and certain other countries-imposed sanctions on Russia in connection with the conflict in Ukraine and could impose further sanctions against it, which could damage or disrupt international commerce and the global economy.
 Other potential consequences of such military conflicts include, but are not limited to, a heightened risk of cyber-warfare, biological warfare or nuclear warfare, growth in the number of popular uprisings in the affected regions, increased political discontent, especially in the regions most affected by the conflicts or economic sanctions, continued displacement of persons to regions close to the areas of conflict and an increase in the number of refugees, among other unforeseen social and humanitarian effects which could impact our business, customers, and suppliers.

 Capital Markets - Risk 1